antor44/livestream_video/README.md

 Usage: ./livestream_video.sh stream_url [step_s] [model] [language] [translate] [quality] [ [player executable + player options] ] [timeshift] [sync s] [segments n] [segment_time m]

- [streamlink] option forces the url to be processed by streamlink [yt-dlp] option forces the url to be processed by yt-dlp
+ [streamlink] option forces the url to be processed by streamlink.

+ [yt-dlp] option forces the url to be processed by yt-dlp.

    Example (defaults if no options are specified):